Skip to main content

 When creating a profile, how should I submit my resume or personal information?
 Move to top

-- By uploading your resume (through your computer or through a cloud storage site like Google Drive, Dropbox, or Microsoft OneDrive), which allows the career site to parse your resume and fill in appropriate fields.
+- Uploading your resume (through your computer or through a cloud storage site like Google Drive, Dropbox, or Microsoft OneDrive), which allows the career site to parse your resume and fill in appropriate fields.

-- By filling out the online form, which allows you to enter your information into each field manually.
+- Filling out an online form, which allows you to enter your information into each field manually.

 How do I access my profile if I created it through a social account?
 Move to top

 To access your profile, log in to the career site of the organization you are applying to.
-After clicking Log back in! at the top right corner, you'll see login buttons for the four social sites (Facebook, Google+, LinkedIn, Microsoft).
-Click the appropriate button and enter your social login credentials.
-This will log you in to your online profile on the career site.
+After clicking Log back in! at the top right corner, you may see login buttons for up to four social sites (Facebook, Google, LinkedIn, Microsoft).

 - Note: In certain circumstances, you'll also be able to access your social login after clicking the Apply for this job online button on a job.